Indica Vs Sativa And Beyond: The Best Types Of Weed For Parents

 A Cautionary Note for the Cannabis-Curious

 There are certain things that everyone, no matter their experience with or tolerance for weed should do every time they imbibe.
 Take it slow, giving the chemicals time to affect your system, before you take another hit of the vape pen or have another nibble of the edible.
 That’s doubly true if you’re trying a particular product for the first time or even a new batch of something you’ve had before.
+Know how to sober up from weed, just in case.
 And remember that having a good time — and avoiding feeling overwhelmed or paranoid — is the ultimate goal.

 And for parents: Always have a sober partner around, even if the kids are in bed asleep.
 It’s the only responsible way.